 From reporting a car accident to getting internet access to hooking up electricity, the way things work – or don't – in Abu Dhabi can be incomprehensible to an outsider.
 Again, patience is required.

-+ PRO: Near constant sunshine, higher-than-the-West salaries for professionals and income-tax-free living
++ PRO: Near constant sunshine, income-tax-free living

 In the end, after all the annoyances and differences are factored in, the weather and the lifestyle – and ability to save money – are what draws people to the UAE and keeps them here, many long after they had planned to leave.